Average Settlement Offers During Mediation

 Tips for Preparing for Mediation:

-When a party has a mediation coming up, they will often have a lot of questions.
+When a party has a mediation coming up, they will often have many questions.
 For many people, mediation feels very different.
 Litigation is common and most people understand that they should dress nicely and speak respectfully to the judge.
-However, mediation is not as common, and it can feel very informal.
+However, mediation is not as common and can feel very informal.
 The rest of this article will focus on answering common questions about mediation and providing ideas to consider as the parties move toward a successful mediation.
-First, this article will go over the basics of mediation for people without much experience.
+First, this article will review the basics of mediation for people without much experience.

 These basics include: